 There are even more modifications that you as a user could make to this sketch, specifically, what the LED screen displays, and the update frequency.

-To change what the specific displays read or where the text is located on the screen, refer to lines 77-84.
-To change the (x,y) coordinates, change the inputs in the setCursor() function.
-To change the text, change the inputs in the print() function.
+To modify the specific content displayed or alter the text’s positioning on the screen, refer to lines 77-84.
+Adjust the (x, y) coordinates by modifying the inputs in the setCursor() function, and alter the text by changing the inputs in the print() function.
 Make sure to keep the quotes inside the print() function, and also make sure the text printed on the screen is not too long.
 That will result in the text “going off the screen,” and not being visible on the LED.

 Step 3: Build the Board